maxmarcon/smoodle/README.md

 # Smoodle

-Smoodle (the name of the outside applicaiton is now *Let's meet*, but throughout the codebase the initial name *Smoodle* is still used), is a responsive, mobile first single page web app that allows users to create events and share them with the participants to find out the best date for them. *"Best"* here means the date that works best for the most people.
+Smoodle (the web applicaiton has been released under the name *Let's meet*, but throughout the codebase the initial, tentative name *Smoodle* is still used), is a responsive, mobile first single page web app that allows users to create events and share them with the participants to find out the best date for them. *"Best"* here means the date that works best for the most people.